-Click on this link on view Safety Label: Header Classification
+Click on this link to view Safety Labels: Header Classification

 Safety Label Format

-Message Panel: the message panel of any new ANSI Z535.4 2007 compliant sign or label must contain,
+- the message panel of any new ANSI Z535.4 2007 compliant sign or label must contain:

 The order that the information appears in the message panel is flexible and should be determined by logical factors related to avoiding an injury, such as: